bcaffo/LittleInferenceBook/manuscript/04_expectations.md

 population density of heights.

-Of course, the average of ten randomly sampled people's height is itself of random variable, in the same way that the average of ten die rolls is itself a random number.
+Of course, the average of ten randomly sampled people's height is itself a random variable, in the same way that the average of ten die rolls is itself a random number.
 Thus, the distribution of heights gives rise to the distribution of averages of ten heights in the same way that distribution associated with a die roll gives